 LEAD 610 Biblical Foundations of Leadership and Ethics

 The course explores the foundational teaching and primary metaphors of leadership including theories, models, and concepts viewed in the context of God’s call on the covenant community in the redemptive history.
-Part of the course covers ethical philosophies, construction of framework for ethical decision, and application of ethical principles in one’s personal life and work place.
+Part of the course covers ethical philosophies, the construction of a framework for ethical decisions, and the application of ethical principles in one’s personal life and workplace.

 WHO NEEDS THIS COURSE?

 At least 3-5 hours /week day for approximately 2 months

 Upon completion of this course, the students would have: